-A redesign project for a huge US eCommerce company - Arrow Electronics.
-The engagement involved being parachuted in to act as UX Lead for the design of product page architecture and to provide UX direction for purchase journeys.
-Arrow Electronics' goal was to improve sales and click-throughs to 'cross-sell' (related or popular) products.
-Aside from UX output, the mentoring of inhouse junior UX designers was the ultimate scope of this brief engagement.
+A site redesign project for US eCommerce company - Arrow Electronics.
+The engagement involved acting as stand-in UX Lead for The Bio Agency to engineer and design product page architecture and to provide direction for purchase journeys.
+Arrow Electronics' goal was to improve sales and user click-throughs to related and popular products.
+The mentoring of The Bio Agency's in-house apprentice UX designers was also part of this brief.

 Client industry / sector: Creative Agency

 Project delivery time: 2 months

 Service/s provided: UX design / UX consulting / Mentoring juniors

 The redesign project was underway at the time of OldWorld coming on board.
 'Discovery' per se had already taken place between The Bio Agency and their client.
 I got up to speed by speaking with The Bio Agency's Creative Director.

 The project had commenced without any UX foundational work and was already at high-fidelity visual design stage.

 The Creative Director was by now based in the US where daily requirement changes would come through over conference calls - often vague - after meetings with the client.

 This approach coupled with daily requirement changes meant it was difficult to influence a user-centred design mindset change in the running of the project.

 To mitigate these challenges, OldWorld took the initiative to redesign page templates (wireframe) and common components on an 'expert design' basis to convey general best-practice and more specific improvements.
 These were sent to the Creative Director with the aim of encouraging more considered and informed discussion between the agency and their client - a necessity given the time constraints of the project.
 OldWorld also established a working relationship with the in-house visual designers and together we shared respective UX and visual design insights and rationale to better arrive at a solution for the client.